maciejmiklas/cyclop/README.md

 The solution is also secure, so you can use Cyclop from any computer without restrictions.
 Random cookie is the only information stored in browser - but this does not matter, because history can be viewed only by authenticated users.

 # CSV Export
 Query result can be exported to CSV file.
-You can influence it's format trough configuration file.
+You can influence its format trough configuration file.

 # Import
 ![Query Bookmark](/doc/img/import.png)